petermr/pyamiimage/dictionaries/readme.md

 A terpene dictionary consists of all the words relating to a terpene.
 Whereas, a terpene synthase dictionary contains all the words which are involved in the formation of a terpene.

-The words are extracted from images using ‘optical character recognition tools such as Tesseract and EasyOCR.
+The words are extracted from images using 'optical character recognition' tools Tesseract and EasyOCR.

 Then, the list obtained is read and the words are looked up in WikiData for their element code, description, and relatable element codes.